BlackWasp

 The If Statement

-The if statement and structure is the simplest and possibly the most commonly used conditional processing statement.
-In its simplest format, the statement defines a condition and only executes a piece of code if the condition is met.
-The syntax of the basic if statement is as follows:
+The if statement is the most commonly used conditional processing statement.
+In its simplest format, the statement defines a predicate and only executes a piece of code if the condition is met.
+The syntax of the statement is as follows:

 if (condition) command;

-The condition section of the if statement defines the condition that must be met.
-This can be a Boolean variable or an expression that equates to a Boolean value.
-If the conditional evaluates to true, the command is executed.
-If false, the command is simply ignored and processing continues with the first command after the if structure.
-The command may be a single command or a group of commands in a code block surrounded with brace characters { and }.
+The condition defines a predicate that must be met.
+If the conditional is true, the command is executed.
+If false, the command is ignored and processing continues with the next statement.
+The command may be a single command or a group of commands in a code block.

 int toTest = 5;